vEnhance/web.evanchen.cc/input/faq-latex.md

 More bluntly, just install LaTeX, you only have to do it once.

 Overleaf certainly has its uses; most notably, its strength is _collaboration_.
-For example, some of my colleagues do not know how to use Git or Dropbox, so it's easier for me to throw an Overleaf at them in that case (and then use the underlying Git myself).
+For example, sometimes I have to work with colleagues that are too incompetent to learn how to use [Git](https://en.wikipedia.org/wiki/Git).
+In that case, it's easier for me to throw an Overleaf at them (and then use the underlying Git myself).
 Or, sometimes I am stuck on some library computer, making it impossible to install my own software.
+That does happen.

 But I think it's not good for learning though, see the next question.